China captures corruption suspect thought to have fled overseas

 Authorities have since repatriated a handful of the fugitives, mostly from countries with close ties to China, but also from the United States.

-"These years, I have been hiding here and there in distant places," the official Sichuan Daily quoted Zhu Zhenyu, a suspect in the embezzlement of more than 1.4 million yuan (142,643 pound) through mortgage loan schemes, as saying after his capture.
+"These years, I have been hiding here and there in distant places," the official Sichuan Daily quoted Zhu Zhenyu, a suspect in the embezzlement of more than 1.4 million yuan ($220,000) through mortgage loan schemes, as saying after his capture.

 "My life has been difficult," he said, asking authorities for leniency.